-2017-2018 Fall Kick-off Talk (Ron Zuckermann, LBNL)
+2017 Fall Kick-off Talk (Ron Zuckermann, LBNL) and Poster Session

 A fundamental challenge in materials science is to create synthetic nanoarchitectures that rival the structural complexity found in nature.
 A promising bioinspired approach is to synthesize sequence-defined polymer chains that fold into precise protein-like structures.
 In order to efficiently produce such information-rich polymer sequences, we use the automated solid-phase submonomer synthesis method to generate sequence-defined peptoid polymers up to 50 monomers in length.
 The method uses readily available primary amine synthons, allowing hundreds of chemically diverse sidechains to be cheaply introduced.
-We use this method, along with with computational modeling, to design, synthesize, assemble and engineer a variety of protein-mimetic nanostructures.
+We use this method, along with computational modeling, to design, synthesize, assemble and engineer a variety of protein-mimetic nanostructures.
 Here we examine peptoid sequences that can form highly ordered supramolecular assemblies of nanosheets and nanotubes, and compare their molecular structures to the fundamental structures found in biology.